jranaraki/installingRWeka/README.md

 # Installing RWeka
-This is a step-by-step manual for installing RWeka (Version 0.4-40) for R (Version 3.5.3) in Ubuntu 14.04.
+This is a step-by-step manual for installing RWeka (Version 0.4-40) for R (Version 3.5.3) in Ubuntu 14.04 for beginners.

 ## Requirements
 Here is a list of requirements:
- - Having administrative privilages
+ - Having administrative privileges
  - Accessing terminal
  - Internet connection